 The Perfect Deep Soaking Tub

-The result of years of research and development, the Yasahiro crystallises all the most important features of the previous four generations – features that, since 1991, have established Cabuchon’s reputation as the world’s leading designer of modern deep soaking tubs.
+The result of years of research and development, the Yasahiro crystallises all the most important features of the previous four generations.
+It embodies the characteristics that, since 1991, have established Cabuchon’s reputation as the world’s leading designer of modern deep soaking tubs.

-Incorporated within the Yasahiro’s design are many of the same defining characteristics that have made the previous Cabuchon soaking tubs so popular: a carefully sculpted back, supportive armrests and an integrated seat.
-However, its design amends some of those elements and introduces new features that improve comfort, function and ease of use.
+The Yasahiro incorporates many of the qualities that made our previous soaking tubs so popular: a carefully sculpted back, supportive armrests and an integrated seat.
+However, its design introduces additional features that improve comfort, function and ease of use.
 Notable changes include:

 - Longer armrests, giving greater flexibility of use